missEnergy/spark_hands_on/README.md

 3. Now, go to `Workspace` and click the arrow button in top of the menu.
 Click on `Import` and upload the 8 scala files in this repository. (unfortunately 1 by 1, no bulk option)

 Your setup is ready!

+## Recommended Databricks CE cluster
+The notebooks have been tested on a 9.1 LTS cluster